CSSB Centre for Structural Systems Biology

 Supplies needed: screened and vitrified autogrids with proven quality

-Description: TTheory and hands-on training of tomography data acquisition in batch with TFS Tomography software and/or serialEM at the Krios microscopes.
+Description: Theory and hands-on training of tomography data acquisition in batch with TFS Tomography software and/or serialEM at the Krios microscopes.
 Includes specific alignment steps and dose calibration of the K3 direct detector for tilt series acquisition.
 Before introduction to serialEM, principles of tomography software should be understood with the more basic TFS Tomo.

 Prerequisites: cryo grid sample preparation training and autogrid clipping proficiency